You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: While still in the womb, Cronus castrated his father

 Zeus knew the mall would freak out some visitors.
 There’s the death guy in his boat, circling the mall in a moat (hey, that rhymed).
-Kratos is a frightening mall cop, and Ares over in his weapons shop is no better.
+Kratos is a frightening mall cop, and Ares, the god of war, over in his weapons shop is no better.

 For this reason, Zeus set his father Cronus up in an office and told him to soothe jittery mortals for free so that they would continue spending their money.